nadult/libfwk/readme.md

 ## Requirements & dependencies

 It requires a linux environment with fairly new Clang (>= 8.0) or G++ (>= 9.1).
-Code is written in C++17 with some C++20 features.
-Clang 8.0 is used during development so from time to time libfwk may fail to compile under G++.
+Code is written in C++20.
+Clang is used during development so from time to time libfwk may fail to compile under G++.

 * **SDL2**
 	[https://www.libsdl.org/](https://www.libsdl.org/)